burakcanbz/registration-page/README.md

 # Registration Page

-This project provides a simple and user-friendly registration page where users can sign up securely.
+This project provides a simple and user-friendly registration page where users can sign up and login securely.
 User input validation and secure session management are handled, with Access and Refresh tokens used for secure session management.

 ## Requirements
 - **Node.js** (version>12)